-vBloc Therapy is designed to block the gastrointestinal effects of the vagus nerve using high-frequency, low-energy electrical impulses to intermittently interrupt naturally occurring neural impulses on the vagus nerve between the brain and the digestive system.
+The vBloc System, our initial product, uses vBloc Therapy to block the gastrointestinal effects of the vagus nerve using high-frequency, low-energy electrical impulses to intermittently interrupt naturally occurring neural impulses on the vagus nerve between the brain and the digestive system.
 Our therapy controls hunger sensations between meals, limits the expansion of the stomach and reduces the frequency and intensity of stomach contractions, leading to earlier fullness.
-In addition, vBloc Therapy reduces the absorption of calories by decreasing the secretion of digestive enzymes.
 The resulting physiologic effects of vBloc Therapy produce a feeling of early and prolonged fullness following smaller meal portions.
 By intermittently blocking the vagus nerve and allowing it to return to full function between therapeutic episodes, our therapy limits the body's natural tendency to circumvent the therapy, which can result in long-term weight loss.

-We have designed our vBloc Rechargeable System to address a significant market opportunity that we believe exists for a patient-friendly, safe, effective, less-invasive and durable therapy that is intended to address the underlying causes of hunger and obesity.
-Our vBloc Rechargeable System offers each of the following benefits, which we believe could lead to the adoption of vBloc Therapy as the surgical therapy of choice for obesity and its comorbidities:
+Benefits.
+We have designed our vBloc System to address a significant market opportunity that we believe exists for a patient-friendly, safe, effective, less-invasive and durable therapy that is intended to address the underlying causes of hunger and obesity.
+Our vBloc System offers each of the following benefits, which we believe could lead to the adoption of vBloc Therapy as the surgical therapy of choice for obesity and its comorbidities:

 - Preserves Normal Anatomy.
-The vBloc Rechargeable System is designed to deliver therapy that blocks the neural signals that influence a patient's hunger and sense of fullness without altering digestive system anatomy.
+The vBloc System is designed to deliver therapy that blocks the neural signals that influence a patient's hunger and sense of fullness without altering digestive system anatomy.
 Accordingly, patients should experience fewer and less severe side effects compared to treatments that incorporate anatomical alterations. - Allows Continued Ingestion and Digestion of Foods Found in a Typical, Healthy Diet.
-Because our therapy leaves the digestive anatomy unaltered, patients are able to maintain a more consistent nutritional balance compared to existing surgical approaches, thus allowing them to effect positive changes in their eating behavior in a non-forced and potentially more consistent way. - May be Implanted on an Outpatient Basis and Adjusted Non-Invasively.
-The vBloc Rechargeable System is designed to be laparoscopically implanted within a 60-90 minute procedure, allowing patients to leave the hospital or clinic on the same day.
+Because our therapy leaves the digestive anatomy unaltered, patients are able to maintain a more consistent nutritional balance compared to conventional surgical approaches, thus allowing them to effect positive changes in their eating behavior in a non-forced and potentially more consistent way. - May be Implanted on an Outpatient Basis and Adjusted Non-Invasively.
+The vBloc System is designed to be laparoscopically implanted within a 60-90 minute procedure, allowing patients to leave the hospital or clinic on the same day.
 The implantable system is designed to be turned off and left in place for patients who reach their target weight.
 When desired, the follow-up physician can simply and non-invasively turn the therapy back on.
 Alternatively, the implantable system can be removed in a laparoscopic procedure. - Offers Favorable Safety Profile.
-We have designed our ReCharge and EMPOWER clinical trials to demonstrate the safety of the vBloc Rechargeable System.
-In our clinical trials to date, including the ReCharge and EMPOWER trials, we have not observed any mortality related to our device or any unanticipated adverse device effects.
-We have also not observed any long-term problematic clinical side effects in any patients, including in those patients who have been using vBloc Therapy for more than one year. - Targets Multiple Factors that Contribute to Hunger and Obesity.
+We have designed our clinical trials to demonstrate the safety of the vBloc System.
+In our clinical trials to date, including the ReCharge trial, we have not observed any mortality related to our device or any unanticipated adverse device effects.
+We have also not observed any long-term problematic clinical side effects in any patients, including in those patients who have been using vBloc Therapy for more than one year.

+Targets Multiple Factors that Contribute to Hunger and Obesity.
 We designed vBloc Therapy to target the digestive, metabolic and information transmission functions of the vagus nerve and to affect the perception of hunger and fullness, which together contribute to obesity and its metabolic consequences.